background

 Image from Census.gov

 The homeownership rate can fluctuate by season, and it has varied rather widely over time.
-In the past twenty years, it reached a high of 69.1 percent in 2005, and a low of 63.5 percent in 2016.
+In the past twenty years, it reached a high of 69.1% in 2005, and a low of 63.5% in 2016.

 How many people rent and how many people own homes?

 The homeownership rate can give us an idea of how many people own their homes versus how many people rent.
-Of the approximately 124 million occupied homes in the country, 81 million are occupied by the owners, and 43 million are occupied by renters.
-Another 16 million or so remain vacant.
+Of the approximately 129 million occupied homes in the country, 85 million are occupied by the owners, and about 44 million are occupied by renters.
+Another 15 million or so remain vacant.

 Homeownership Distribution by Age

 Breaking the homeownership rate down by age offers a more nuanced view of the situation in the U.S. The homeownership rate for most Millennials, generally defined as people born between 1981 and 1996, is less than half of the rate for people age 65 and older.
-The website Statista offers a breakdown of the first-quarter data by age groups:
+The website Statista offers a breakdown of data for the third quarter of 2022 by age groups:

 Perceptions of Homeownership by Age

-The oldest Millennials, using the standard cutoff points for their generation, are turning 40 this year.
-The youngest will be turning 25.
+The oldest Millennials, using the standard cutoff points for their generation, are turning 42 this year.
+The youngest will be turning 27.
 Most Millennials are well into adulthood, or even into early middle age, depending on how one might choose to look at it.
-How they perceive being able to buy a home is important data.
+The oldest members of Generation Z, which includes people born from 1997 to 2012, are well into young adulthood.
+How these groups perceive being able to buy a home is important data.

 Homeownership regrets chart